grantwinney/generate-links-for-headers/README.md

 - 1.2.7 - Disable on docs.microsoft.com, which implements its own solution.
 - 1.3.0 - Replaced custom svg with font awesome icon.
 Reworked css to fix a couple bugs.
 - 1.3.1 - Remove font awesome icon and just fix the original svg to work correctly.

+**2021**
+- 1.3.4 - Remove use of InnerHTML.
+Replace deprecated command used to copy to clipboard with standard api call.
+Replace svg icon with a standard unicode character.